 However there is something rather special about maritime pine, and that is that the bark is indeed used for medicine, both legally, and secretly.
 Its main uses are in relieving asthma, and also for improving the immune system and the circulation of blood through the human body.
 It can also be used to prevent infections, and, only fairly recently, is being studied as a possible relief for ADHD sufferers.

 The second back is very similar except that the "Grand Concours" (the competition) is not there, this just says "Collection des vues de France".
 I imagine that this was issued either before the competition had started or when it had been won.
-Then there is a third back, which shows a big map of France, though it is but a outline view of the country infilled in blue, with only one town, Paris, shown.

 "Velma", by the way, was chocolate fondant, but to make things even harder there are several other brands dotted around through the sets.